MichaelSasser/devhelpers/README.md

 - The `@timeit` decorator to time the runtime of a function or method.
   With `@timit(1000)` the function or method will be timed 1000 times and prints afterword a small statistic.
+- The `isatomic` decorator runs a function multiple times and compares the return value against the first run.
+If the output changes, the decorator raises an error.

 ## Semantic Versioning